Last Updated: Mar 12, 2025

 The Significance of the Ayago Hydropower Project

 Situated on the Nile, the Ayago hydropower project is expected to play a crucial role in the national energy agenda.
 Furthermore, it is expected to deliver a sustainable energy source to aid the nation’s economic development.
-Nankabirwa disclosed government intentions to enhance power consumption and attract new energy project investments.
+Nankabirwa also disclosed government intentions to enhance power consumption and attract new energy project investments.
 These includes the 392 MW Oriang Dam and the exploration of geothermal and nuclear energy.

 Speaking during the Uganda Electricity Generation Company Limited annual general meeting in Kampala, she highlighted the government’s dedication.
-Her speech highlighted the dedication the government had in diversifying electricity generation in the country.
+Moreover, her speech highlighted the dedication the government had in diversifying electricity generation in the country.
 She also mentioned that feasibility studies for solar power initiatives are in progress.
 Some include the 150 MW plant in Buliisa and a 100 MW project in Masindi.
 Geothermal energy has also identified a potential capacity of 1,500 MW, generating interest from the private sector.

 Also read: